WaveDM: Wavelet-Based Diffusion Models for Image Restoration: Experiments

-We evaluate our WaveDM with other state-of-the-art (SOTA) methods on four benchmark datasets.
 All results are obtained either by copying from their papers or retraining and testing with their official code and released pretrained models.
+We re-implement PatchDM for this task as the baseline.
 The best and second best values are indicated in \textbf{bold} and \underline{underlined}, respectively.

-\paragraph{Image Raindrop Removal.} Table~\ref{table3} lists PSNR and SSIM scores of different approaches on RainDrop\cite{qian2018attentive} for raindrop removal.
-Though PatchDM\cite{ozdenizci2022restoring} achieves the best PSNR (only 0.06 dB higher than WaveDM), the long inference time caused by cutting and merging patches with dozens of sampling steps restricts its practical use.
-Nevertheless, WaveDM can achieve similar performance with much less inference time.
-Some visual examples presented in Fig.~\ref{fig6} also show that WaveDM can recover the detail under heavy raindrop effectively.

-\paragraph{Image Defocus Deblurring.} Quantitative and qualitative results of single-pixel defocus deblurring on DPDD \cite{abuolaim2020defocus} are shown in Table~\ref{table4} and Fig.~\ref{fig7}, respectively.
-The results of the dual-pixel task are given in the supplementary materials.
-The comparison shows that WaveDM also outperforms the SOTA methods with a comparable inference time to the one-pass methods.

-\paragraph{Image Demoiréing.} Table~\ref{table5} lists the numerical results of SOTA methods on the London's Buildings \cite{liu2020wavelet} dataset for demoiréing.
-We find that the diffusion models outperform the one-pass methods by a large margin, which can also be observed in the visual examples in Fig.~\ref{fig8}.
-However, PatchDM requires over 600s for one single image.
-Our WaveDM can effectively reduce the inference time to a level similar to the one-pass methods with the best performance.

-\paragraph{Image Denoising.} Table~\ref{table6} lists the quantitative results of SOTA methods on the SIDD dataset \cite{abdelhamed2018high} for image denoising.
-We observe that our WaveDM reaches the best performance against other one-pass methods and diffusion-based PatchDM.
-Fig.~\ref{fig9} gives a visual comparison of them.
+Since the default PatchDM cuts images into multiple patches of size $64\times64$, denoted as PatchDM$_{64}$, its memory used keeps unchanged across different image sizes.
+PatchDM also provides another version PatchDM$_{128}$, which cuts images into $128\times128$ patches.
+Besides, as our noise estimation network keeps the same as the baseline PatchDM for a fair comparison, the extra parameters only come from HFRM.
+The FID, processing time, parameter count, and the memory usage of method All-in-One \cite{li2020all} cannot be obtained due to unavailability of its code.